zuozhenggh/learning-library/data-management-library/security/database-vault/setup-compute/setup-compute.md

-# Environment Setup
+# Setup Compute Instance

 ## Introduction
 This lab will show you how to setup a Resource Manager stack that will generate the Oracle Cloud objects needed to run this workshop.
-This workshop requires a compute instance running Enterprise Manager 13c with monitored database targets and a Virtual Cloud Network (VCN).
+This workshop requires a compute instance running the Converged Database marketplace image and a Virtual Cloud Network (VCN).

 ### About Terraform and Oracle Cloud Resource Manager
 For more information about Terraform and Resource Manager, please see the appendix below.